Keynote Speakers 2025

 Thomas Dutriez obtained his Ph.D. degree in Analytical Chemistry in 2010 from the University of Paris (France) and IFP Energies nouvelles.
 He then continued his career as a scientist in gas chromatography and mass spectrometry at DSM (Netherlands), during which his work on comprehensive two-dimensional gas chromatography was awarded by the John B. Phillips award in 2013.
 In 2014, he joined Givaudan International (Switzerland) to establish the analytical laboratory dedicated to quantifying regulated substances in fragrance ingredients.
 Currently, he leads the Product Safety Sciences Laboratories at Givaudan International, a center of Excellence dedicated to conducting regulatory analytical and environmental studies at a global level to address the growing regulatory requirements.

-Guided Discussion Groups 2024
+Past Guided Discussion Groups

-Advantages and Limitations of GC×GC in Government and Industrial Laboratories
+2024 - Advantages and Limitations of GC×GC in Government and Industrial Laboratories

 Haleigh Boswell